davimouravilaca/trench-crusade-ptBR-translation/README.md

 # trench-crusade-ptBR-translation

-Translation of the Trench Crusade Books for the pt-BR (Brazilian Portuguese) idiom.
+Unnoficial translation of the Trench Crusade Books for the pt-BR (Brazilian Portuguese) language.